Nanoscale secondary ion mass spectrometry: Biological applications

 Initially developed for geochemical and related research, NanoSIMS is now utilized by a wide variety of fields, including biology and microbiology.
 In biomedical research, NanoSIMS is also referred to as multi-isotope imaging mass spectrometry (MIMS).
 The 50 nm resolution allows unprecedented resolution of cellular and sub-cellular features (as reference, the model organism E. coli is typically 1,000 to 2,000 nm in diameter).
 The high resolution that it offers allows intracellular measurement of accumulations and fluxes of molecules containing various stable isotopes.
 NanoSIMS can be used for pure cultures, co-cultures, and mixed community samples.

 The first use of NanoSIMS in biology was by Peteranderl and Lechene in 2004, who used a prototype of NanoSIMS to examine and measure carbon and nitrogen isotopes of eukaryotic cells.
 This study was the first time that carbon and nitrogen isotope ratios were directly measured at a sub-cellular scale in a biological sample.

+Pharmacology applications

+The development of NanoSIMS for organo-metallic drugs paved the way for exploring the distribution of biologically active molecules at the subcellular level.
+Legin et al. combined NanoSIMS with fluorescence confocal laser scanning microscopy to characterize the subcellular distribution of 15N isotopically labeled Pt-bearing cisplatin in human colon cancer cells.
+Cisplatin appears in the targeted nucleus of the colon cancer cells.
+15N and Pt are separated showing subcellular metabolism is in the path of action.
+The internalization of amiodarone into the lysosomes of macrophages is illustrated in Jiang et al. Thanks to low detection limit, two iodine atoms of 127I in amiodarone molecule enables a label-free imaging by NanoSIMS.
+Iodine and phosphorus imaging along with plotting the intensity of 127I− vs 31P− indicated a linear relationship between the amount of iodine and phospholipids.
+These results disclose evidence of amiodarone-induced phospholipidosis.

+He et al. visualized the distribution of therapeutic antisense oligonucleotides labelled with bromine (Br-ASO) in some varieties of cultured cells and importantly mouse tissues (heart, kidney, and Liver) using NanoSIMS data combined with back scattered electron microscopy.
+They demonstrated that phosphorothioate ASOs associate with filopodia and the inner nuclear membrane of cells.
+They also documented essential cellular and subcellular heterogeneity in ASO distribution in the mouse tissues.

+Becquart et al. report absolute concentration of Antisense Oligonucleotide therapeutics in human hepatocytes.
+Their method built upon work in Thomen et al. where they reported the absolute concentration of the prodrug 13C labeled L-dopa.